timmussack/Ratings-Reviews-Service/README.md

 #### If primary key sequence falls out of synce run the fix_sequences script
 > psql -U 'username' -d 'database' -a -f fix_sequences.sql;

-#### Create pgsql file of the data base to transfer data base to cloud server
+#### Create pgsql file of the database to transfer database to cloud server
 > pg_dump -U 'username' -f 'name the file'.pgsql -C 'database name'

 #### Send the pgsql file to cloud server using scp